scuzzydude/asimov/asimov.md

 I'll have my wealth measured in dreams.

 It won't be for everybody.
-You invest in your heroes; your heart will be broken.
-Some parts of history may be better forgotten.
+You invest in your heroes; your heart will be broken.[^89] Some parts of history may be better forgotten.
 Before the computer, the investment it took not to forget was much higher.
 You had to write stuff down and deal with all the paperwork.
 In a digital world, it costs just as little to remember the losers as the winners.
 That's why we leave it to individuals to decide, what are you responsible for appreciating?

 Everybody should have something they are passionate about that can lead directly to wealth.
 Your values are your wealth.
 This is how Scoot works.
 Your values are who you are.
 We are all created equal.
 That's the only real equivalence of value.